kryton-me/kryton-me.github.io/2021-10-DictationAndTextToSpeech.md

 * Single tap Fn to stop

 # Windows TTS
-Windows has a built in Text To Speech tool but there is no way to access it without using some form of code / software.
-To get around this I have released a basic Python script to do this.
-A copy of the script can be found on [GitHub](https://github.com/kryton-me/PyWinTTS).
+Windows has a built in Text To Speech tool but there is no way to access it without using some form of software.
+To get around this I have released a basic Python script, A copy of the script can be found on [GitHub](https://github.com/kryton-me/PyWinTTS).
 I've not been able to test this as I don't have a Windows system to debug it on.
 I know if you used unicode characters it would hang on windows 7 which I have attempted to mitigate.
 The script is cross platform and is known to run on MacOS.
 I have released this under the MIT license for maximum compatibility.

 ## Install Python
-This script has bern tested on Python 3.9 & 3.10
+This script has been tested on Python 3.9 & 3.10

 ## libraries required
 Command syntax for Windows users